Skip to content

 • varlock-wrangler deploy uploads non-sensitive values as Cloudflare vars and sensitive values as secrets.

-If you deploy through Cloudflare Workers Builds, two pieces of configuration must be set in the dashboard — neither can be committed to the repo:
+If you deploy through Cloudflare Workers Builds, two pieces of configuration must be set in the dashboard, and neither can be committed to the repo:

 Varlock replaces all four $env/* modules with a single ENV object from varlock/env.
 The same two axes still exist, but they’re controlled by the schema rather than the import path: